MayaChen350/MayaChen350/README.md

 Check my website for more informations about me I guess I spent some time on it https://MayaChen350.github.io

-A variable is a pointer to the value of an adress.
+A variable is a pointer to the value stored at an adress.